Did you know?

 People give for different reasons.
 It might be a reaction to a natural disaster, a personal experience or belief.
 With Good2Give’s purpose-built Workplace Giving Platform, employees can give to their favourite charities directly from their pre-tax pay to the causes that matter to them.

-Offering employees a broad choice of charities to give to is a key motivator for people to give.
+The graph below clearly demonstrates that employees have a broad range of interests and passions when it comes to giving, which is why offering a broad choice of charities to give to is a key motivator for people to give.

 *By $ donations